-You will want to arrive Florence at least a week before the TEFL classes begin to secure housing for the month.
+You will want to arrive in Florence at least a week before the TEFL classes begin to secure housing for the month.
 You will take the course during the dates below.
 After the graduation date, you can start your paying job legally and remain in Italy for the next 11 months.

 Jan 21, 2019 TEFL begins - Feb 15 graduation.

 July 01, 2019 TEFL begins - July 26 graduation.